druxorey/project-redscape/DEVELOPMENT.md

 - [ ] Write the general script of the story.
 - [ ] Make the visual art for the card game.
 - [ ] Create the menu system and the TUI to interact with the game.
+- [ ] Create a welcome screen to configure the terminal font-size.

 - [x] Create a bash script to automate the process of compiling and running the game in C++.